Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Missing proof in Section

-\begin{proof} Since primal optimization is a convex optimization problem.
-Following slater condition \citep{boyd2004convex}, strong duality holds because there is a point that strictly satisfies all constraints.
-Thus, we can only consider the solution of dual form.
+Since both the objective function and the feasible region of Equation \ref{eq:opt} is convex, following the Slater condition \citep{boyd2004convex}, strong duality holds because there is a point that strictly satisfies all constraints. \end{proof}